 Planning a legacy gift is rewarding and easier than you might think.

-We are excited to announce that an important goal of the Opening Doors Campaign is to reach 75 members of our Frederic C. Church Sr. Legacy Society.
-Please consider joining the friends, leaders, volunteers, alumni and staff who have already made their legacy pledge.
+Please consider joining the friends, leaders, volunteers, alumni, and staff who have already made their legacy gift.
 And, if you already included us in your estate plans – we would appreciate the opportunity to thank you for your generosity and to help make sure your intentions are carried out properly.

 To learn more about how you can support BGCB through a planned gift, we are pleased to offer additional resources through Boys & Girls Clubs of America.
 Here, you’ll find more detailed information and documents to assist you with your philanthropic planning.

 - Life Income Gifts

 A charitable bequest is one of the easiest gifts to make.
 It is a gift made through your will, directing that part of your estate go to one or more of your favorite charities.
 Since a charitable bequest can take many forms, you have considerable flexibility.
 You can leave a specific asset, a specific sum of money, a percentage of your estate or what remains of your estate after you have provided for other beneficiaries.
 You can designate exactly how you want your bequest to be used or leave it unrestricted so that Boys & Girls Clubs of Boston has the flexibility to meet our priority needs.
 Most importantly, you can change any bequest provision during your life, which means you remain in complete control of the process.

 Sample bequest language:

 “I give and bequeath to Boys & Girls Clubs of Boston, Boston, MA, the sum of $____ [or ___%] to be used for its general purposes.”